RasaHQ/rasa/docs/fallback.rst

 is correct, it's just a metric defined by the model that approximately describes how similar your input was to the training data.

-The intent classifier in the ``pretrained_embeddings`` pipeline, for example, usually reports very low confidence numbers, whereas the ``supervised_embeddings`` pipeline usually provides very high confidences.
+The intent classifier in the ``pretrained_embeddings_spacy`` pipeline, for example, usually reports very low confidence numbers, whereas the ``supervised_embeddings`` pipeline usually provides very high confidences.
 One common misconception is that if your model reports high confidence on your training examples, it is a "better" model.
 In fact, this usually means that your model is overfitting.